szabgab/rust.code-maven.com/slides/rust/numbers.md

 ## Exercise: Rectangle ARGS with protection
 {id: exercise-rectangle-args-with-protection}

-* Improve the previous solution by handling the overflow of the computation somehow.
+* Change the previous solution to have a function that accepts 2 `u8` values and returns the area as `u8`.
+* What should happen if the two numbers are both 20?
+* One solution should return 255 in that case.
+* You might provide other solutions as well, but for now this one is enough.

 ## Exercise: Rectangle add tests